rednafi/fastapi-nano/README.md

 │   │   └── views.py                    # file containing the endpoints of api_a and api_b
 │   └── tests                           # test package
-│       ├── __init__.py                 # empty init file to make the tests folder a package │       ├── test_api.py                 # functional testing the API responses
+│       ├── __init__.py                 # empty init file to make the tests folder a package │       ├── test_api.py                 # integration testing the API responses
 │       └── test_functions.py           # unit testing the underlying functions
-├── Caddyfile                           # simple reverse-proxy with caddy ├── docker-compose.yml                  # docker-compose file
+├── dockerfiles                         # directory containing all the dockerfiles ├── .env                                # env file containing app variables ├── Caddyfile                           # simple reverse-proxy with caddy ├── docker-compose.yml                  # docker-compose file
-├── Dockerfile                          # dockerfile
-├── LICENSE                             # MIT license
-├── makefile                            # Makefile to apply Python linters ├── mypy.ini                            # type checking configs
 ├── pyproject.toml                      # pep-518 compliant config file
-├── README.md                           # a basic readme template
 ├── requrements-dev.in                  # .in file to enlist the top-level dev requirements ├── requirements-dev.txt                # pinned dev dependencies
 ├── requirements.in                     # .in file to enlist the top-level app dependencies